everysportmediagroup/everysport-api-documentation/basics/formats_and_terms.md

 * penaltyShot - Number of goals made from a penalty shot of the total count for the game event, 0 or 1 when the game event level is detailed, integer
 * team - The team that scored the goal, a Team object in small format
 * player - The player that scored the goal, a Player object in small format
-* assistingPlayer - The players that assisted the goal, Array of Player objects in small format
+* assistingPlayers - The players that assisted the goal, Array of Player objects in small format
-* homeTeamScore - Score for the home team after the goal, integer
+* homeTeamScore - Score for the home team after the goal, only present if the game event level is detailed, integer
-* visitingTeamScore - Score for the visiting team after the goal, integer
+* visitingTeamScore - Score for the visiting team after the goal, only present if the game event level is detailed, integer

 ## SubGame object format
 Some events consists of many games that are represented as sub games.
 This is common in Tennis and Table tennis.